Drew3KW/mischief-made-analytics/README.md

 1. A real business decision-support system for Mischief Made
 2. A flagship portfolio project for an analytics engineering / data engineering career pivot

-The project currently uses Shopify data to model sales, products, customers, and business trends, with a roadmap toward Etsy, Faire, ads, BI dashboards, and eventual dbt + Snowflake migration.
+The project currently uses Shopify data to model sales, products, customers, and business trends.
+Shopify ingestion has evolved from local CSV exports to an API-backed canonical refresh path orchestrated by Airflow.
+Etsy source integration has now been explored through an isolated API spike, creating the foundation for Etsy landing, cross-channel revenue modeling, BI dashboards, and eventual dbt + Snowflake migration.

 ## Goals

 - Build a reliable analytics warehouse for Mischief Made
 - Support analysis of revenue, products, customers, and trends
 - Practice production-style analytics engineering workflows
-- Demonstrate SQL, BigQuery, Airflow, Docker, Git, and data modeling skills
+- Demonstrate SQL, BigQuery, Airflow, Docker, Git, API ingestion, validation, and data modeling skills
 - Create a foundation for future dbt + Snowflake migration

 ## Stack